PayPal overhauls U.S. rates as payments competition heats up

-NEW YORK, June 18 (Reuters) - PayPal Holdings Inc (PYPL.O) will lift merchant costs for its branded payment products while cutting those for behind-the-scenes processing of some Visa and Mastercard transactions, a bold move in an increasingly competitive digital payments sector.
+NEW YORK (Reuters) - PayPal Holdings Inc will lift merchant costs for its branded payment products while cutting those for behind-the-scenes processing of some Visa and Mastercard transactions, a bold move in an increasingly competitive digital payments sector.

 The strategic shift reflects Paypal’s increasing power in the marketplace for online transactions, which surged during the COVID-19 pandemic.
 As consumers and businesses flocked to the company during lockdown, its active accounts mounted to 377 million, more twice as many as in 2015.